CERGE-EI: Students

-There are approximately 120 students from over 30 countries, primarily from Central and Eastern Europe and the post-Soviet states.
+There are approximately 120 students from over 30 countries, part of them from Central and Eastern Europe and the post-Soviet states.
 There are 20 permanent faculty members, most of whom have studied PhDs in economics from U.S. and Western European universities.

 Academic programs

 The MA/PhD program

 The PhD program is modelled on US graduate economics courses.
 Courses include Microeconomics, Macroeconomics, Econometrics in the first year, and a choice of elective subjects in the second year.
 A Master of Arts (MA) degree is awarded to students who complete the two years of coursework.
 CERGE-EI students frequently conduct part of their dissertation research at partner universities in Western Europe and North America.
 The dissertation usually consists of three scientific papers.

 CERGE-EI is accredited by the Czech Ministry of Education, Youth and Sports and has a permanent charter from the Board of Regents of the New York State Education Department.
 The New York State Board granted CERGE-EI's permanent charter to award PhD and MA degrees in economics in 2005, following a temporary charter awarded in 2001.